-YEC Report: 7 Characteristics Successful Entrepreneurs Have in Common
+YEC Report: 7 Characteristics of Successful Entrepreneurs

 Entrepreneurs are a special breed.
 We know they have something that the cubicle-dwelling masses don’t.
 But what is it?

 Every business authority has a theory.
 You can take your pick from lists of seven, nine, fourteen, or even one hundred “essential” or “surprising” characteristics of an entrepreneur.
 Unfortunately, the ubiquity of these recommendations makes it difficult to figure out which are relevant to your situation.

 The success or failure of your startup depends on you.
 So how do you know if you have what it takes to be a winning entrepreneur?

 We decided to check with successful entrepreneurs themselves.
 Young Entrepreneur Council (YEC) is comprised of owners and founders under the age of 45 whose businesses generate a minimum of $1M in revenue.
 We asked YEC members for the three adjectives that best describe themselves as entrepreneurs.

 Each person’s list was slightly different.
 But there were multiple commonalities, and there lies the gold.
 When a group of folks at the top of their industries have something in common, it pays to pay attention.

 What pushed them to the top?
 Here are the characteristics that successful entrepreneurs say make them who they are.

 Fifty percent of the entrepreneurs we surveyed identified as ambitious, specifically mentioning these traits: